semantic-flow/sflo/documentation/concept.mesh-repo.md

 id: c4wo7mdjzcit2bmvqr5sx4u
 title: mesh repo
 desc: ''
-updated: 1751758610214
+updated: 1755850764884
 created: 1729878955236
 ---

-A Semantic Flow mesh repository (or mesh repo for short) is a git repository that contains a [[concept.root-node]], and any number of additional, contained [[concept.mesh.resource.node]]
+A Semantic Flow mesh repository (or mesh repo for short) is a git repository that contains a [[concept.root-node]] at the top of the repo, and any number of additional, contained [[concept.mesh.resource.node]]

 ## Github Repos